aroundmyroom/Rudolph-Tables-Calculator/README.md

 Update 29/10/2024
-Added support for years: 2022, 2023, 2024 (data must be in the database) added /parse folder with information how you could parse the pdf with the information and send it to your database
+Added support for years: 2022, 2023, 2024 (data must be in the database) added /parse folder with information how you could parse the pdf with the information and send it to your database 99% of the updates are done through ChatGPT and CoPilot it is working in my environment (not public yet)

+Notice: there could be parse errors in .. so always check it with the master pdf file ;)

 # Rudolph Tables Calculator